 The original slogan was “Don’t forget the Fruit Gums Mum!” but the powers that be forced Rowntree to change the slogan (because of unfair pressure on mums).
 The marketing department cleverly came up with the alternative “Don’t forget the Fruit Gums, chum!”.

 “The too good to hurry mints”.
 The original Jingle was recorded by The Stargazers.
 Cliff Adams and the Stargazers once appeared on Sunday Night at the London Palladium and ended their act in bearskins, re-enacting the commercial on the stage.
 Then they threw packets of Murray Mints to the audience.
 It caused a sensation.

-First introduced in 1959 and “Made to make your mouth water”.
+First introduced in 1959 and “made to make your mouth water”.
 Sadly they have now been renamed Starburst.
-Starburst?
-What was wrong with #*@%# Opal Fruits?

 A hard candy that came in banana, orange, strawberry, apple, and lime flavours and were in the shapes of the fruit they represented.

 Launched in 1948 as “assorted crystal fruits”, nothing on earth (and probably in space) ever tasted as weird.

 “Spangles gives you three kinds of mint to choose from”.
 Soft Centre Ice Mints, Golden Mint and Peppermint.
 “Suck a Spangle, be happy”